PH111P/powerline/README.md

 * Merged and improved [ZyX-I's revinfo branch](https://github.com/ZyX-I/powerline/tree/revinfo), replacing the VCS segment.
 * Added an auto-rotate segment.
 * Click support (see documentation below)
-* Simplified gradients: specify start and end colors (and optionally intermediate colors) as hex values, values inbetween colors (and corresponding cterm colors) will be generated automatically.
+* Simplified gradients: specify start and end colors (and optionally intermediate colors) as hex values, values in-between colors (and corresponding cterm colors) will be generated automatically.
+* Support for global menus

 Changes requiring documentation
 -------------------------------

-This fork extends the files used by the powerline to configure the color scheme in varios ways:
+This fork extends the files used by the powerline to configure the color scheme in various ways:
 * `attrs` is now optional, i.e., it can be omitted
 * `click` is a new optional field to configure the behavior of a highlight group on a click.
- Where `click` is a drictionary mapping the values `left`, `right`, `middle`, `scroll up` or `scroll down` to a string to be executed by a shell.
+ Where `click` is a dictionary mapping the values `left`, `right`, `middle`, `scroll up` or `scroll down` to a string to be executed by a shell.
 (Currently only the lemonbar binding supports this.
 You can disable clicks via the `no_clicks` flag.)
  Further, the string to be executed may contain a placeholder for the segment's content.
 This placeholder uses python's `string.format` syntax.
 You may also pass some special commands to the bar/to specific segments directly via special bar commands starting with `#bar;`.
 * You may pass an `alt_output` flag to `powerline-lemonbar`, then it uses the `-O` flag for setting the output for the bar.
 * The colors in `fg` and `bg` can be specified directly through hex values using `0x` as a prefix (`0xRRGGBB` or `0xAARRGGBB`).
 These hex values will be translated back into xterm color indices whenever possible.
+* The bar has an additional `center` region where segments may be placed.
+The center region uses pipes (`|`) as separators per default.
+* The `active_window_title` segment includes optional functionality for global menus.
+Consult the section below for details on the required configuration.

 Examples
 --------